fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 Let's extend our solution so that when the details of a new person are received, the person is added to the Apollo cache, so it is rendered to the screen immediately.

-However we have to keep in mind, that when our application creates a new person, it should not be added to the cache twice:
+However, we have to keep in mind that when our application creates a new person, it should not be added to the cache twice:

 ```js
 const App = () => {